Monterosa Ski Resort

 The more traditional mountain culture of the three Monterosa valleys tends to produce tame après ski.
 Whilst it will not lead to partying all night, the number of quality mountain rifugi & small bars attached to each hotel provide ample after ski shenanigans.
 In the villages, we love the ski-in Bar Walsertal at Stafal & the walk-in Bar Miacceria at the Hotel Monterosa in Alagna.
 Other good ones are the Castore lounge in Gressoney & Freerider in Alagna.
 Champoluc has several bars just at the bottom of the steps at the end of the valley trail that look lively………..well at least until 5.30pm!

 The Powderhounds reviewed Monterosa in 2017 & 2018.
 We love it for all the right powder-seeking freeriding reasons.
-We will be heading back in the coming seasons to explore more of its freeride routes.
+We are overdue to return and will be heading back in the coming season to explore more of its freeride routes.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews.

 See how Monterosa compares to the rest of the Italian ski resorts on the Italy ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.